Labelling and composition requirements for spirit drinks

 DURABILITY INDICATION

-The manufacture (including mixing and blending) of spirit drinks is controlled by the Spirits Drinks Regulations 2008.
+The manufacture (including mixing and blending) of spirit drinks is controlled by the Spirit Drinks Regulations 2008 (see 'Key legislation' below).

-The Regulations specify what must be in the product (compositional requirements), restrict what the product can be called (the sales denomination) and limit the production of certain spirits to specific countries or regions (registered geographical indications).
+The Regulations specify what must be in the product (compositional requirements), restrict what the product can be called (the sales denomination) and limit the production of certain spirits to specific countries or regions (geographical indications).

 A spirit drink is a beverage with an alcoholic strength of 15% volume or higher, produced by one or more of the following: